christianalfoni/flux-react/README.md

 Download from **releases/** folder of the repo, use `npm install flux-react` or `bower install flux-react`, but I recommend using the boilerplate located here: [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).
 It has everything set up for you.

 ## <a name="changes">Changes</a>

+**2.5.0**
+- Changed to EventEmitter2 to allow more granular control of changes in store
+- Updated documentation with examples
+- Old API still works

 **2.4.2**
 - Store events are now emitted async.
 This is needed due to the async nature of component rendering